-These three incidents within a month’s timespan may seem like three isolated events having nothing to do with one another.
-But what if we paused for a moment and asked ourselves this — “What if God is using the racial injustices and deep rooted racism of our country to get the church’s attention?
-What if God is using the events in the world to wake up the church and help them see that they have a problem?”
+But what if we paused for a moment and asked ourselves this — “What if God is using the racial injustices and deep-rooted racism of our country to get the church’s attention?
+What if God is using the events in the world to wake up the church and help us see that there is a problem?”

-Could it be that God is cleansing and healing the church through the events taking place in our country?
-There is no denying that these events have brought many controversial conversations and much division in the body of Christ.
+Could it be that God is cleansing and healing the church through the events that have taken place over the past few months?

 - Educate yourself.

 Before we can move ahead, we must look back.
 It will be very challenging to experience oneness if you lack the knowledge of people’s history and experiences.
 Search for some books, podcasts or articles that will help you gain knowledge.
 There is a reason why African Americans feel the way they do during these moments, and it’s because of a long history.

 - Be quick to hear and slow to speak.

 James would urge us to be slow in our speaking and quick in our hearing as it can lead to unrighteousness that does not honor God (James 1:19).
 It’s OK to just listen and ask questions.
 Wisdom is gained when we can just sit silently and listen to others without feeling the obligation to give a response to everything.

 - Be a brother or sister in Christ.